nus-cs2103-AY2223S1/tp/docs/_dg/InstructionsForManualTesting.md

 Prerequisite: Suppose the first item in the Item List Box has a name of `Potato`.

-1. Test case: `edit 1 n/Tomato` <br> Expected Output in Item  List Box: The `Potato`item has been renamed to `Tomato` and this is now reflected in item List Box<br> Expected Output in Command Output Box: Item edited message with details of the edited item shown.
+1. Test case: `edit 1 n/Tomato` <br> Expected Output in Item  List Box: The `Potato`item has been renamed to `Tomato` and this is now reflected in Item List Box<br> Expected Output in Command Output Box: Item edited message with details of the edited item shown.

 #### Add a remark to an item